levaidaniel/login_ykhmac/README.md

 # login\_ykhmac
 OpenBSD authentication type using YubiKey HMAC-SHA1 challenge-response mode.

-It uses a state file to use when authenticating the users.
-The state file must consist of three lines:
+It uses a state file when authenticating the users.
+The state file consists of three lines:
 1. YubiKey slot to use (1 or 2)
-2. salt
+2. 64 byte long salt
 3. SHA2-512 hash of the salt and the YubiKey response.
 # Login Class options
 * x-ykhmac-state\_dir: string, optional